 Cochlear Implant assessment and programming

 Our patient database is open to students who wish to perform research at their own inclination.
-We will offer whatever assistance we can provide.
+The staff is happy to provide support with developing research.

 Students will be allowed time to attend conferences if they wish.
 Students will attend conferences at own expense.